markmoxon/elite-source-code-library/versions/apple/README.md

 This repository contains the original source code for Elite on the Apple II, with every single line documented and (for the most part) explained.

 You can build the fully functioning game from this source.
-[Four variants](#building-different-variants-of-apple-ii-elite) are currently supported: the game disk from Ian Bell's personal website, the variant built by the source disk build process, the variant built from the CODE* binary files already on the source disk, and the variant built from the ELT* binary files already on the source disk.
+[Five variants](#building-different-variants-of-apple-ii-elite) are currently supported: the 4am crack disk, the game disk from Ian Bell's personal website, the variant built by the source disk build process, the variant built from the CODE* binary files already on the source disk, and the variant built from the ELT* binary files already on the source disk.

 This repository is a companion to the [elite.bbcelite.com website](https://elite.bbcelite.com)<!--, which contains all the code from this repository, but laid out in a much more human-friendly fashion-->.
 The links at the top of this page will take you to repositories for the other versions of Elite that are covered by this project.